QinnShou/RM-HardwareInfoGraph/README.md

   ```

 ## Authors
-- ChatGPT4 by OpenAI
+- QinnShou (author of script)
-- QinnShou
+- YeyeBBC (author of several function)
-- YeyeBBC
+- ChatGPT by OpenAI (assisting with basic script structure, rainmeter Q&A, writting this readme.md)

 This work is licensed under the Creative Commons Attribution-Non-Commercial-Share Alike 3.0.